 Authority - The Big Spring District reserves the right to monitor and log network use and fileserver space utilization by District users without prior warning or notice.
 It is often necessary to access user accounts in order to perform routine maintenance and security tasks.
 User accounts are therefore the property of the Big Spring School District.
 Students should have no expectation of privacy or confidentiality in the content of electronic communications, Internet access, or other computer files sent and received on the school computer network or stored in his/her directory.
-The school computer network's system operator, or other authorized school employee may, at any time and without prior warning, review the subject, content, and appropriateness of electronic communications, Internet access the right to remove a user account from the network to prevent further unauthorized or illegal activity if this activity is discovered.
+The school computer network's system operator, or other authorized school employee may, at any time and without prior warning, review the subject, content, and appropriateness of electronic communications, Internet access or other computer files and remove them if warranted, reporting any violation of rules to the school administration or law enforcement officials.
+The district reserves the right to remove a user account from the network to prevent further unauthorized or illegal activity if this activity is discovered.